-The quarterback sneak in football can be a big play to score or keep drives alive, but they also have negative consequences if they fail.
+The quarterback sneak in football can be a big play to score or keep drives alive, but it also has negative consequences if it fails.
 QB sneaks frequently result in small yardage gains but could be just what the offensive team needs.

 What is a quarterback sneak in football?

-A quarterback sneak is when the quarterback runs the ball through the middle of the offensive line.
-The QB receives the ball from the center and makes an effort to get the yardage needed for the first down or touchdown.
+A quarterback sneak occurs when the quarterback runs the ball through the middle of the offensive line.
+The quarterback receives the ball from the center and makes an effort to gain the yardage needed for the first down or touchdown.

 Key Takeaways